nabil-a-navab/OcR_BoT_FoR_TeLeGrAm/README.md

 <details>
   <summary> How to deploy this Bot (A Brief Summary) </summary>

-I Don't have any time to waste..😒
+I do not have any more time to waste..😒
 Due to some works on other bots..

 Just Fork it.. edit your repo at your own risk(if needed) and deploy on heroku..